CVUA-RRW/FooDMe/README.md

 ### Configuration

 Pipeline parameters can be modified in the provided `config.yaml` file.
+You can force the creation of a config file by executing the python yrapper with the `--dryrun` option (see below).
 Here is a breakdown of the parameters:

 * `workdir`: Path to the folder where the files and reports will be generated
 * `samples`: path to the sample list
 * Ressource allocation:
-	- `threads`: Number of threads to allocate per sample
+	- `threads_sample`: Number of threads to allocate per sample
-	- `cores`: Number of cores to allocate for the jobs involving pooled samples (Pipeline bottleneck)
+	- `threads`: Maximum number of threads allocated
 * fastp:
 	- `length_required`: Minimal read length
 	- `qualified_quality_phred`: Minimal quality score
+	- `window_size`: Size of the sliding window for tail trimming
+	- `mean_quality`: Trimming threshold for the mean Phred score in the sliding window
 * Read filtering:
 	- `min_length`: Minimal length of assembled reads
 	- `max_length`: Maximal length of assembled reads